craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)

-0. Add another functionality `vistDNF` (Disjunstive Normal Form) to help with `assertSymtabConstraintInvariance`.
-Visit each DNF factor without storing all the memory.
-Logic is good - reduntant terms exist even in the DNF.
-Keeping the tree up to date is still the best way.
 0. Fix `mrNarrowTypesByBinaryExpressionEquals` to properly calculate mismatches.
 AND[over i](OR(left-isect[i],right-isect[i]).
 0. Add functionality to `assertSymtabConstraintInvariance`: symtab must containt all symbol involved in constraint.
 (Already know to fail assertion - that bug must be analyzed and fixed).
 The bug was in `applyCritToArrRefTypesTableReturn`.
 0. Fix `andSymbolTypeIntoSymtabConstraint` to modify symtab for non-const cases.
 (Needs to be done before `mrNarrowTypesByBinaryExpressionEquals` mismatches fix).
 Be sure to modify `andTypeIntoNewSymtabAndNewConstraint` (changed name to `andRttrSymbolTypeIntoSymtabAndConstraint`) as well.